-Website pages are comprised of one or more SECTIONS that display across the width of a page.
-Each SECTION can be split into one or more COLUMNS.
-You can click the settings cog icon at the top left of a section to set how many columns you want to display in that section.
+Website pages are comprised of one or more Sections that display across the width of a page.
+Each Section can be split into one or more Columns.
+You can click the Settings Cog icon in the top left-hand corner of a section to set how many columns you want to display in that section.

-Once you have saved your section settings to set the number of columns, you can then add content widgets into each column.
+Once you have saved your section settings, you can then add content widgets into each column.

-This method of stacking SECTIONS with multiple COLUMNS with multiple CONTENT WIDGETS lets you build and organise your page content into almost any appearance you desire.
-For example, you could have a single marquee image running full width in a section at the top of your page, then four buttons side by side by using a 4-column layout for the next section, and so on.
+This method of stacking Sections with multiple Columns with Content Widgets lets you build and organise your page content into almost any appearance you desire.
+For example, you could have a single marquee image running full-width in a section at the top of your page, then for the next section have four buttons side by side by using a four-column layout, and so on.

-One challenge with stacking content within columns that sit side by side is that although the content will align horizontally at the top of a section, it is not technically possible for it to perfectly align horizontally at the bottom of a section when the user changes the size of their browser window (or when different people view the site with screens of different resolution).
-For example, if there are four images of slightly different aspect ratios, the bottom of each column won't align, like this:
+One challenge with stacking content within columns that sit side-by-side is that although the content will align horizontally at the top of a section, it may not align horizontally at the bottom of a section when the user changes the size of their browser window (or when different people view the site on screens of different resolution).
+For example, if there are four images of slightly different aspect ratios then the bottom of each column won't align, as shown below:

-The setting for fluid widget sizing solves this by altering the size of the content widgets in each column so that both columns align across the bottom, like this:
+Enabling fluid widget sizing solves this, by altering the size of the content widgets in each column so that both columns align across the bottom, as shown below:

-The fluid sizing setting works by resizing images, so works only with SECTIONS that have widgets that use images, such as the:
+The fluid widget sizing setting works by resizing images, therefore it only works with Sections that have widgets that use images, such as the:

 - Image widget